Things to Do in Zakynthos (Zante) in February

 Advantages

-- Complete solitude at major attractions - Navagio Beach and Blue Caves accessible by boat without summer crowds, perfect for photography and peaceful exploration
+- Genuine solitude at major attractions - Navagio Beach viewpoint and Blue Caves accessible without the summer shoulder-to-shoulder crowds.
+You might actually get that iconic photo without 50 people in the background.

 Considerations